atulrupnar/dapp-boilerplate-1/README.md

 # dapp-boilerplate
-The Dapp boilerplate comes with everything you need to start with smart contract and node.js.
+The Dapp boilerplate comes with everything you need to start with smart contract(solidity) and node.js.
 It implements wallet using ERC-20 based tokens.
-Smart contract integration is done in node application, current front end is implemented in angular 1.6, you can use any technology of your choice.
-The boilerplate is designed to work with testrpc/ganache-cli considering novoice users.
+Smart contract integration is done in nodejs application, current front end is implemented in angular 1.6, you can use any technology of your choice for building front end.
+The boilerplate is designed to work with testrpc/ganache-cli considering novice users.

 ## Installation